Steakhouse · The Lodge at Vail, Vail Village · mains to $63

 Is Elway's Vail worth it?

-What is the dress code at Elway's Vail?
+Who is the chef at Elway's Vail?

 Affiliate disclosure: Restaurants for Kings may earn a commission when you book through our reservation links, at no cost to you.
 Our scores are editorial and never paid for.